Inshallhack/Write-ups/NuitDuHack-Wargame-2018/Fleet/README.md

 ## ~~Still guessing, but less so than before~~ Getting the flag

-Having several lines, each with a different amount of dots, screams "baseX encoding".
+Having several lines each with a different amount of dots reeks of **baseX encoding**.
 Measuring the lines, we notice that the longest ones contain **29 characters**.
 That's more than 26, so we can assume that the base does not correspond to the alphabet.
 The closest usual base that can encompass 30 different characters is **base32**.
 Using that, we save the lines of dots to `lines.txt` and type the following few lines of python: